 Today Spetses is a very popular island with the well-to-do from Athens.
 During the weekends the Old Harbor is completely crowded with large motor cruisers.
 Many of the old ship-owners’ mansions have been renovated by their Athenian owners.
 The mansion of Hadziyiannis Mexis has been converted to a museum it houses among other exhibits Bouboulina’s guns and her “Freedom or Death” flag.

 The cove of Zoyieryia has a very good sandy bottom, if you avoid the patches of weed.
 We anchored near the Faneromeni at 4.5 m on the E side.
 As soon as the anchor was down, Nikos came with his inflatable and brought his dog Naxos.
 After covering the sails and tidying up Thetis I joined them.
 We picked up Rozina from the Faneromeni and we all went ashore for a swim.
 It is a lovely large cove with crystal clear waters surrounded by pine trees.
 The only flaw was that this is the hunting season and every so often we were startled by a gun shot from ashore.
 After the swim we went exploring the cove with the Faneromeni’s fast inflatable.
 Nikos pointed out to me a very good restaurant.
 On our way back to our boats we watched a Jeanneau Sunshine, same model as the Thetis, entering the cove.
 She looked very familiar.
-Indeed she was the Australian flagged Zephyros belonging to Jono and Sue Farmer whom we had met 2 years ago at Kastellorizo.
+Indeed she was the Australian flagged Zephyros belonging to Jono and Sue Farmer whom we had met 2 years ago in Kastellorizo.
 We went over and welcomed them to Spetses.